pandora-analysis/pandora/README.md

 ### Kvrocks

-[Kvrocks](https://github.com/apache/kvrocks) is a distributed key value NoSQL database that uses RocksDB as storage engine and is compatible with Redis protocol.
+[Kvrocks](https://github.com/apache/kvrocks) is a distributed key value NoSQL database that uses RocksDB as storage engine and is compatible with Valkey protocol.
-Kvrocks intends to decrease the cost of memory and increase the capability while compared to Redis.
+Kvrocks intends to decrease the cost of memory and increase the capability while compared to valkey.

 NOTE: Kvrocks should be installed from the source, and the repository must be in the same directory as the one you will be cloning Pandora into.